abdullahfarahidy/awsome-landing-page-/README.md

 Abdallah Egfwd Udacity landing page a Multisection dynamic web page with responsive layout and amazing features.
 Table of contents
-install vs-code and open the source code using it.
+install vs-code and download the source code from: for using it.
-How I developed it:
+ Developement procedures:
-i have added list items using javascript i have created class for each list item and designed it with css i have added a refreence link in each list item tag for scrolling to sections i have created scrolling fucntion to scroll to section when clicking list item i have added smooth scrolling property for effecient scrolling
+i have added list items using javascript i have created class for each list item i have increased number of page sections to 6 i have added a refreence link in each list item tag for scrolling to sections i have created scrolling fucntion to scroll to section when clicking list item i have added smooth scrolling property for effecient scrolling